 Pre-Professional Programs

-Pre-Health EDUCATION & ADVISING (Pre-Dental, Medical, Nursing, Pharmacy, Physical Therapy, Physician Assistant, VETERINARY, and Other Health-Related Professions)
+Pre-Health Education & Advising (Pre-Dental, Medical, Nursing, Pharmacy, Physical Therapy, Physician Assistant, Veterinary, and Other Health-Related Professions)

 The Office of Pre-Health Education & Advising provides academic and career advising for students from all majors who are interested in pursuing health-related careers (medicine, physician assistant, nursing, dentistry, pharmacy, physical therapy, veterinary medicine, and others).
 Pre-Health Education & Advising guides students in building strong academic and extracurricular preparation for professional school and developing the most competitive pre-health portfolio possible.
 Advising begins even before classes start in the freshman year and continues through all undergrad years, and even after graduation.
 Pre-Health Education & Advising provides support through advising, coordinating clinical, volunteer and research opportunities, and providing numerous workshops and events that enhance: